block-base/idp3/README.md

 # idp3

-IdP with web3 wallet

 ![top](./docs/img/top.png)

 ## Description

 IdP3 is a fully decentralized solution for authorization, leveraging SIOPv2 and OID4VP.
-This system empowers users to turn their wallets into Self-Issued ID Token Providers (SIOPs) and attach credentials as Verifiable Presentations.
+This system empowers users to turn their wallets into Self-Issued ID Token Providers (SIOP) and attach credentials as Verifiable Presentations.

 ## Demo App